Crews called to fire at Reserve St. transient camp

-MISSOULA - Crews were called to a fire under the Reserve Street Bridge on Wednesday.
+MISSOULA - Crews were called to a fire near the Reserve Street Bridge on Wednesday.

 Several fire trucks and other law enforcement vehicles were parked on the bridge Wednesday, afternoon.